Budgeted Out-tree Maximization with Submodular Prizes: Some Variants of

 Kuo et al.~\cite{kuo2014maximizing} studied the unrooted version of \PName in undirected graphs, which they call \emph{Maximum Connected Submodular function with Budget constraint} (\textbf{MCSB}).
 In \textbf{MCSB}, we are given an undirected graph $G=(V, E)$, a monotone submodular function $p: 2^V \rightarrow \mathbb{R}^+$, a cost function $c: V \rightarrow \mathbb{Z}^+$ and a budget $B$, and the goal is to find a tree $T$ s.t. $c(T)=\sum_{v \in V(T)}c(v) \le B$ and $p(T)$ is maximum.

-Kuo et al. provided an $O((\Delta+1) \sqrt{B})$-approximation algorithm for the undirected rooted version of \PName, where $\Delta$ is the maximum degree.
+Kuo et al. provided an $O((\Delta+1) \sqrt{B})$-approximation algorithm for \textbf{MCSB}, where $\Delta$ is the maximum degree.
 Recently, Hochbaum and Rao~\cite{hochbaum2020approximation} investigated \textbf{MCSB} in the case in which each vertex costs $1$ for the detection of mutated driver pathways in cancer and provided an approximation algorithm with factor $\min\{\frac{1}{(1-1/e)(1/R-1/B)}, B\}$, where $R$ is the radius of the input graph $G$.

-Our algorithm for the unrooted version of \PName can be applied to undirected graphs and improves the above results~\cite{kuo2014maximizing,hochbaum2020approximation} by providing an $O(\sqrt{B})$-approximation.
+Our algorithm for \textbf{DUST} can be applied to undirected graphs and improves the above results~\cite{kuo2014maximizing,hochbaum2020approximation} by providing an $O(\sqrt{B})$-approximation.

-\paragraph*{Additive prize function in undirected graphs} We consider the problem where we are given an undirected graph $G=(V,E)$, a cost function $c:V \rightarrow \mathbb{R}^+$, a prize function $p:V \rightarrow \mathbb{R}^+$, a budget $B$ and a vertex $r$, and the goal is to find a tree $T=$ such that $c(T)=\sum_{v \in V(T)}c(v) \le B$, $r \in V(T)$ and $p(T)=\sum_{v \in V(T)}p(v)$ is maximum.
+\paragraph*{Additive prize function in undirected graphs} We consider the problem where we are given an undirected graph $G=(V,E)$, a cost function $c:V \rightarrow \mathbb{R}^+$, a prize function $p:V \rightarrow \mathbb{R}^+$, a budget $B$ and a vertex $r$, and the goal is to find a tree $T$ such that $c(T)=\sum_{v \in V(T)}c(v) \le B$, $r \in V(T)$ and $p(T)=\sum_{v \in V(T)}p(v)$ is maximum.
 We call this problem \emph{Undirected Rooted Additive Tree} (\textbf{URAT}) and we show that it admits a bicriteria polynomial-time approximation algorithm, which depends on the maximum degree in the graph.

 \begin{theorem} \textbf{URAT} admits a polynomial-time bicriteria $(1+\epsilon, \frac{16 \Delta}{\epsilon^2})$-approximation algorithm, where $\Delta$ is the maximum degree in the given graph. \end{theorem}